Penn State vs. Villanova NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Penn State and its opponents have scored at least 54.5 points or more only one time this year.
+- Penn State and its opponents have combined for 54.5 points or more just once this year.

 - The combined points per game average of the two teams, 74.6, is 20.1 points more than Saturday's over/under.

-- These two squads combine to surrender 25.3 points per game, 29.2 fewer than this contest's over/under.
+- These two squads combine to allow 25.3 points per game, 29.2 fewer than this contest's over/under.

 - Nittany Lions games have an average total of 53.8 points this season, 0.7 fewer than Saturday's over/under.

-- The 48.3 PPG average total in Wildcats games this season is 6.2 points fewer than this game's over/under.
+- The 54.5 total in this game is 6.2 points above the 48.3 average total in Wildcats games this season.

 Penn State Stats and Trends

-- Penn State is 3-0 against the spread and 3-0 overall in games when it puts up more than 11 points.
+- When Penn State scores more than 11 points, it is 3-0 against the spread and 3-0 overall.

-- Penn State is 3-0 against the spread and 3-0 overall when the team picks up over 184.7 yards.
+- When Penn State totals more than 184.7 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Nittany Lions have turned the ball over one time this season, one more turnover than the Wildcats have forced (0).